User testing 101

 Observe user behavior and analyze the results.
 How did they respond to the test?
 What did you learn?
 What issues did they uncover?
 Were there any behaviors that surprised you?
 Were any of your hypotheses validated?
 Why or why not?

 Collect and summarize your findings, then review them with your team.
 Work together to prioritize issues, brainstorm possible solutions, identify opportunities, and create an action plan.

 Testing isn’t a one-off activity.
 For best results, conduct user testing regularly to continually iterate and improve on your designs until you have a finished product.

 Conduct user testing in Lucidspark

 User testing should be an integral part of your development process from start to finish.
 Streamline your testing process with Lucidspark.
-Lucidspark is a virtual whiteboard that makes it easy for teams to brainstorm and collaborate throughout the user research process in real time.
+Lucidspark is an online whiteboard that makes it easy for teams to brainstorm and collaborate throughout the user research process in real time.

 Lucidspark helps teams:

 - Collaborate on testing plans